 Continue Exploring

-[[Halo Effect]] — The most common shotgun contamination: attractiveness spreads to all dimensions
+[[Halo Effect]] — The most common shotgun contamination: one positive trait inflating all others

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book